erichli1/billsplit-v2/README.md

 ## Setup

 `npm i` installs the necessary packages and `npm run dev` runs the app locally.
-Note this project is built on top of [Convex](https://www.convex.dev/) and requires an account on there.
+Note this project is built on top of [Convex](https://www.convex.dev/) and running locally or deploying it would require an account there.